-Interestingly, the production of DAO fluctuates with your diet because certain foods boost DAO whilst others inhibit it.
-DAO also fluctuates with your menstrual cycle because oestrogen can stimulate mast cells to release histamine.
-This is why excess oestrogen (and oestrogen dominant conditions) can exacerbate histamine intolerance.
+The production of DAO fluctuates with your diet because certain foods boost DAO whilst others inhibit it.

 Excess histamine and the menstrual cycle

 Histamines get released by the uterus to stimulate necessary contractions during both menstruation and childbirth.
 This is a perfect and essential part of life BUT the more oestrogen we have in our body, the more histamine we produce.
-This can bring about undesirable issues such as excessive contractions which can result in painful cramps and heavier bleeds!
-So if you suffer from an oestrogen dominant condition and painful crampy periods, it may be worthwhile looking into histamine intolerance.
+This means if someone suffers with an oestrogen dominant condition or excess histamine, then undesirable symptoms such as period pain show up from the excessive contractions which can also result in heavier bleeds!

 Interestingly, women who are pregnant often have a complete resolution from their histamine intolerance symptoms because the placenta produces up to 500x the amount of DAO than we normally have circulating.
 This protects the fetus from histamine toxicity and from early contractions.